What do you do when life hands you an orange and a fennel bulb?

 • At this stage, the chicken should be practically cooked.
 Uncover the casserole and let simmer for an extra 20 minutes or more to reduce a 1/3 of the sauce.

-• Once the chicken is cooked, the fennel is soft and the sauce has reduced, your tagine will be ready.
+• Once the chicken is cooked, the fennel is soft and the sauce has reduced, your is ready to be served.
 Garnish and enjoy with couscous, brown rice or bread.